Process Overload

 Yellow

-Acetic process
+Acetic acid process

-Where it’s found: Colombia, notably La Palma y El Tucan
+Where it’s found: Colombia, notably La Palma y El Tucan and El Mirador by Elkin Guzman

 Rarity: Rare